-Perhaps not a celebration for vegetarians, vegans, Jews and Muslims, but for the rest of us this is a day to enjoy everything from a bacon butties to bacon flavoured toothpaste.
+Perhaps not a celebration for vegetarians, vegans, Jews and Muslims, but for the rest of us, this is a day to enjoy everything from bacon butties to bacon-flavoured toothpaste.

 As far as the folk at our local caff are concerned, bacon is an important part of each and every day and something celebrated with a full English breakfast.
 So start your day with a fry-up before moving onto more liquid bacon delights such as Benton's Old-fashioned or even a bacon garnished Mantini.